 Do we possess the will-power and courage to answer our call to play a part in God's kingdom, by building-up our communities?
-Coronavirus, recession and unemployment have shaken this country severely and many around us are experiencing serious ill-being.
+The current high inflation, rising mortgage, energy and food prices have shaken this country severely and many of us and our neighbours are experiencing serious ill-being.
 Yet, if you listen to the news you will see many countries far worse off than ours, so we must not become so preoccupied with our own woes that we ignore our neighbours' plight.
-You may say in despair that many churches remain closed and those that are holding acts of worship are facing serious restrictions, so what chance have we got as latter-day disciples?
+You may say in despair that many churches have lost members since the COVID19 epidemic and some have ceased to meet, so what chance have we got as latter-day disciples?